dimasna/Tutorial-HayWord-Messenger-Wit.ai-ReactJS/README.md

       ![translate_function](https://res.cloudinary.com/dzrwauiut/image/upload/bo_4px_solid_grey/v1603618369/translate_function_xd1kly.png "translate_function")
       </details>
-   7. Untuk memanggil fungsi translate dibutuhkan parameter teks dan language (bahasa pengguna), supaya tidak terjadi banyak request get data pengguna di firebase, maka buatlah variabel global language `var language`, lalu isi variabel tersebut pada saat pengguna menambahkan dengan `language = docSnapshot.data().language` dan memperbarui datanya dengan `language = req.body.lang`.
+   7. To call the translate function, text and language parameters are needed, so that there are not many requests to get user data in firebase, then create a global language variable `var language`, then fill in these variables when the user adds with `language = docSnapshot.data () .language` and updating its data with `language = req.body.lang`.

       <details>
        <summary>Show Details</summary>